miclgael/gulp-caddy/README.md

 ![Gulp Caddy](GulpCaddy.png)

+> 💡 This repo is archived as of 2021-02-01 - what a wild ride.
+Please avoid using this software as there are security alerts from Dependabot that I don't have time to address.
+Leaving here in read-only mode.

 Requireable task runners.
 Get up and running with building files a little quicker.

 Minimal config, but fairly opinionated.
 Uses *Gulp v4.x*